arthuramaralx/desafio-tecnico-high-jump/README.md

 # Task Manager
-A simple task manager with Electron.js and MongoDB.
+A simple task manager with React.js, TypeScript, Electron.js and MongoDB.

 ## Installation